-The LDFA's fair value hierarchy for those assets measured at fair value on a recurring basis as of June 30, 2020 and 2019 is summarized as follows:
+The LDFA used all remaining investment balances during the year ended June 30, 2021 to make its final debt service payments.
+Therefore, there are no investment balances reported as of June 30, 2021.
+The LDFA's fair value hierarchy for those assets measured at fair value on a recurring basis as of June 30, 2020 is summarized as follows:

-Fair nents Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Total 2020 Assets: Investments at fair value: Money market funds \$ 6,063,539 \$ -0- \$ -0- \$ 6,063,539 2019 Assets: Investments at fair value: Money market funds \$ 8,884,385 \$ -0- \$ -0- \$ 8,884,385
+Fair Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Total Assets: Investments at fair value: Money market funds \$ 6,063,539 \$ -0- \$ -0- \$ 6,063,539

-These investments, along with the related accrued interest receivable, are accumulated and reserved in accordance with bond ordinance provisions or other restrictive covenants.
+These investments, along with the related accrued interest receivable, have been accumulated and reserved in accordance with bond ordinance provisions or other restrictive covenants.